DEIS-Tools/UPPAAL-ProtoSugar/README.md

 - `AutoArr` only works when every `SIZE_x` is either an integer-primitive (e.g. `7`), or an integer constant whose value is given directly as an integer-primitive (e.g. `const int LENGTH = 7`).
     1. Sizes that don't work include `1+2` or `LEN` where `const int LEN = 3+OTHER_CONST`.
     2. Bounded integers and typedefs (i.e. `int[1,2]` or `typedef int[1,2] device_range`) cannot be used as the size.
-    3. Functions (even if computable at compile-time) cannot be used as the size.
+    3. Function results (even if computable at compile-time) cannot be used as the size.
     4. Template parameters (even if constant) cannot be used as the size.
 - `AutoArr` cannot parse multiple constants defined in the same declaration (e.g. "`const int A = 1, B = 2;`").